Resonances and resonance expansions for point interactions on the half-space: Preliminaries: Point Interaction on the half-space

-\end{proposition} \begin{remark} In particular, $\alpha=+\infty$ corresponds to $-\Delta^{\textup{N}}$. \end{remark} \begin{remark} The generic domain element of a point interaction is decomposed in the sum of a regular part ($\varphi^z$) belonging to the domain of the laplacian with relevant boundary conditions and a singular part ($qG_{z, y}^{\textup{D}}$ or $qG_{z, y}^{\textup{N}}$) proportional to the Green's function for the given domain and boundary condition.
+\end{proposition} \begin{remark} In particular, $\alpha=\infty$ corresponds to $-\Delta^{\textup{N}}$. \end{remark} \begin{remark} The generic domain element of a point interaction is decomposed in the sum of a regular part ($\varphi^z$) belonging to the domain of the Laplacian with relevant boundary conditions and a singular part ($qG_{z, y}^{\textup{D}}$ or $qG_{z, y}^{\textup{N}}$) proportional to the Green's function for the given domain and boundary condition.
 The decomposition is complemented by a relation linking the regular part at $y$ and the coefficient $q$ of the singular part, playing the role of a further boundary condition at the singular point $y$.
-The latter contains the parameter $\alpha$ which specifies the particular self-adjoint extension of the free laplacian among the whole family of its self-adjoint extensions.
+For Dirichlet or Neumann case, the boundary conditions at the singularity are given by $\varphi^{z}(y)=\Gamma_{\alpha, y}^{\textup{D}}q$ or $\varphi^{z}(y)=\Gamma_{\alpha, y}^{\textup{N}}q$ respectively.
+The latter contains the parameter $\alpha$ which specifies the particular self-adjoint extension of the free Laplacian among the whole family of its self-adjoint extensions.
 This pattern is typical of point interactions in their various incarnations.
-We add that the physical interpretation of $\alpha$ is related to the scattering length of the interaction. \end{remark} \begin{remark} From \eqref{oneparticle3dresolvent} and \eqref{oneparticle3nresolvent} we see that the resolvent operators of point interactions on the half-space are rank one perturbations of the unperturbed resolved operators.
-So the point spectrum of $ -\Delta_{\alpha, y}^\textup{D}$ and $-\Delta_{\alpha, y}^\textup{N}$ consists of at most one point.
-The discrete spectrum of point interactions on domains is studied in a more general setting in the forthcoming paper of the same authors \cite{NR-S24}. \end{remark} \begin{remark} One should notice that as a comparison of the structure of the resolvents shows, it is not possible to obtain the operators $-\Delta_{\alpha, y}^\textup{D}$ and $-\Delta_{\alpha, y}^\textup{N}$ combining several point interactions in $\R^3$ and suitably choosing their distances and parameters $\alpha$ (see \cite{Albeverio:SolvableModelsQM} Chapter II.1, Theorem 1.1.4). \end{remark}
+We add that the physical interpretation of $\alpha$ is related to the scattering length of the interaction. \end{remark}